rodraska/42_fract-ol/README.md

 For each pixel of the graphical window, I calculate its respective coordinates in the complex plane and iterate the mandelbrot function n times, with c being the point with the given coordinates.
 If the absolute function value is below 2 at the end of the n iterations, it belongs to the mandelbrot set and I paint the pixel with the color black.
 If the absolute function value rises above 2, I paint the pixel accordingly to the number of iterations it took for it happen.

+If c is held constant and the initial value of z is varied instead, one obtains the corresponding Julia set for the point c.